base0010/gitcoin-dance/README.md

-# Get started
+# Hardhat React + Integration for Gitcoin Dance NFT

-1. Clone the repo and cd into it `git clone https://github.com/symfoni/hardhat-react-boilerplate.git MyProject && cd MyProject`
+1. Clone the repo and cd into it
 2. Install deps with yarn `yarn` or npm `npm install`
 3. Start hardhat `npx hardhat node --watch`